Andreas M. Lervik

 Andreas M. Lervik (born 28 November 1969) is a Norwegian politician for the Labour Party.

 He served as a deputy representative to the Norwegian Parliament from Østfold during the terms 2001-2005 and 2005-2009.
 (He was then a member of the Socialist Left Party.)

-He has been a member of Sarpsborg municipal council 1995-2003 and of Østfold county council since 1999.
+He was a member of Sarpsborg municipal council 1995-2003 and of Østfold county council since 1999.

-He has had many different positions and he is currently Chair of the Østfold county councils committee for Commerce, Trade and Culture.
+He has had many different positions, and he is currently chair of the Østfold county councils committee for Commerce, Trade and Culture.

-He is also Deputy Chair of the Labour partys county council group.
+He is also Deputy Chair of the Labour party's county council group.

 Lervik has been working with international questions for several years and is currently Vice President for North Sea Commission.